tiburona/likhtik_scripts/spike_data_processing/misc_data_init/analysis_config_howto.md

 probably want to specify.
 These two are "pre_stim" and "post_stim": the time in seconds before and after the onset of an event you want to take data from.
 A pre_stim of .05 will take 50 ms before event start.
 A post-stim of .65 will take 650 ms after the event.
 A pre_stim of -.05 would start 50 ms after the event.
 The current defaults are 0 and 1 for pre and post, respectively.
+If you would like to take data from your entire reference period, but only data from the period surrounding the stimulus in your target period, you can specify the event characteristics as in the above example: the pretone data will be the entire period, without interruption, but the tone data will only be the .05s before and the .65s after the stimulus.

 The last key is "selection" -- if input is in JSON, an array enclosed in brackets, or if in Python, some kind of iterable with arguments for Python's [`slice` function](https://www.w3schools.com/python/ref_func_slice.asp), that will indicate which events for the relevant period_type to use in the analysis.
 For example, if there are 5 tone periods 30 events each, but you are only interested in the first period, you can specify "selection": [0, 30].
 The default is to take all events.
 A sample key, value pair could look like
 ```
 "events": {"pretone": {"pre_stim": .05, "post_stim": .65, "selection": [0, 150]},
-           "tone": {"pre_stim": .05, "post_stim": .65, "selection": [0, 150]}
+           "tone": {"pre_stim": .05, "post_stim": .65, "selection": [0, 150]}}
-           }
 ```

 "adjustment" (optional): You can extract